input-output-hk/atala-prism/prism-management-console-web/README.md

 ### Running the whole project

 See our main [README](../README.md#How-to-run) for instructions on how to run the whole project, including the backend and the chrome extension (which is necessary to log into the management console).

+## ESLint setup

+It seems that current [CRA documentation](https://create-react-app.dev/docs/setting-up-your-editor/#extending-or-replacing-the-default-eslint-config) regarding ESLint setup is misleading/outdated.
+In multiple places it says: *changes will only affect the editor integration.
+They won’t affect the terminal and in-browser lint output.* This has not been the truth since the version 4, all changes to the ESLint config are applied everywhere.

+Just as a note, CRA has the basic ESLint setup in place, there is no need to install `eslint` and other tools like `eslint-babel`.
+We just need to extend "react-app" and to add additional rules and plugins that we need.
+ESLint is run as a part of both `start` and `build` scripts. `eslint` script is here just as an example how to setup it if needed, but it's not used anywhere right now.
+Also it might show some errors/warnings because it also runs on files which are not imported and bundled in the final build.